microsoft/azure-spring-apps-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Use a front-end to access graphically our complete microservice stack.
-Monitor our services with Azure Spring Cloud's distributed tracing mechanism, and scale our services depending on our needs.
+Now that we have made two microservices publicly available, we will incorporate a user interface to see them in action.
+Then, we will use Azure Monitor to monitor the flow of traffic to and among our services and to track metrics.

 ---